franciscodominguezmateos/ChatOS/README.md

 # ChatOS
 Chatbot Operative System

+This is a low level chatbot operative system analogous to traditional GUI.
+You need to get used to it.
+Its goal is not accure prediction and understanding of Natural Language, but a practical tool to interact with different system, mainly robots and autonomous systems.

+Analogous to traditional GUI, ChatOS has a desktop, ChatDesktop, wingets, Chatgets and a development enviroment, MetaChatBot.

+There are global intents in order to exit, or inform of error to ChatLearner

+It aim to be input/output independent it can be used text, keyboard or voice and Language Processing independent it can work with NLP of high level, traditional parser, regular expression or just keywords.

-NLPModel -> Natural Lenguage Processing model it can be a neural network, a parser,
+NLPModel -> Natural Language Processing model it can be a neural network, a parser,

 NLPModelBoW -> This is a NLPModel for Bag of Words with Artificial Neural Networks